 Now follow the below steps to build the serverless application and unlock the power of serverless computing.

-1. Create a new directory for your application and navigate to it in the terminal or using developer love VS Code 😊.
+Create a new directory for your application and navigate to it in the terminal or using your favorite code editor like VS Code.

-2. Create a folder ServerlessApiHandler where our lambda function code will lie, inside this folder create a file main.py and write down the below code in the file.
+Create a folder ServerlessApiHandler where our lambda function code will lie.
+Inside this folder, create a file main.py (or index.js for Node.js) and write down the below code in the file.
 You can modify your application code as per your need.

 exports.lambdaEventHandler = async function(event) {